rust-community/rustbridge/workshops/machine_learning/readme.md

 >>> Running `target/debug/spam_or_ham`
 >>> Hello, world!
 ```

+(If you're on a Mac, you may need to [install OpenSSL](http://apple.stackexchange.com/questions/126830/how-to-upgrade-openssl-in-os-x) via Homebrew.

 This means cargo has downloaded and compiled `hyper` (and all of its dependencies) before building our project.
 We are now set to start using it!